davidereyes2002/prob_robotics_group_20/README.md

 ## Observed Behavior (as shown in videos)

-- Particles are uniformly initialized across the environment.
-- Early landmark observations result in multiple valid pose hypotheses due to limited information.
-- As the robot moves and observes additional landmarks:
+articles are uniformly initialized across the environment.
+Early landmark observations result in multiple valid pose hypotheses due to limited information.
+As the robot moves and observes additional landmarks:
   - particle hypotheses cluster
   - map consistency improves
-- After repeated landmark observations and loop closure:
+After repeated landmark observations and loop closure:
   - inconsistent particles are eliminated
   - both robot pose and landmark map converge to a stable solution